 ACFs typically last 3 years and are usually during ST1-3.
 During this time, alongside clinical radiology training, ACFs will be able to develop their academic skills and be supported in preparing an application for a Research Training Fellowship (to undertake a higher research degree such as a PhD) or an application for a place on an educational programme (also leading to a higher degree).
 Success in these applications is defined as the end point of an ACF.

 Therefore at the end of the 3 years of ACF you will either take time out-of-programme to complete the higher degree or you go back into training to complete ST4-5.
 You still get your CCT after 5 years of training, however this does not include the extra time out-of-programme to undertake the higher degree, which is typically 3 years.

 Applications for ACFs start earlier than normal speciality training.
 The programmes on offer vary and change year-on-year depending on what funding is available to the deaneries and research networks.
-For example, in the 2016/2017 year, the applications opened in early October with 6 vacancies.
+For example, applications normally open in early October each year.

 You must apply for the ACF post and also apply for standard ST1 clinical radiology training

 The ACF application process includes several steps in addition to the normal ST1 recruitment process.
 It is best to think of it as an additional process to go through.

 ACF applications are all done through Oriel, exactly the same as normal clinical radiology ST1 applications.
 They are advertised separately for each deanery so you will need to fill in each ACF application independently.
 For example, a candidate may make 5 applications on Oriel – 4 ACFs to 4 deaneries and 1 generic clinical radiology ST1 application.

 The selection process for ACF varies widely depending on each deanery and post, however there are some common elements.
 At time of submitting the application, you need to answer white-space questions.
 The length and type of questions may vary between deaneries, but common questions include: